getnkit/Automated-Data-Pipeline-for-Consumer-Financial-Complaints-Analysis/README.md

 - Saves these DataFrames as CSV files in the specified directory.

 **Step 4.3:** Transform Data
-- Connects to a MySQL database using MySqlHook.
 - Reads the previously saved CSV files into Pandas DataFrames.
 - Converts necessary columns to string type to ensure proper merging.
-- Merges the two DataFrames based on the state code and abbreviation.
+- Merges the two DataFrames.
 - Drops redundant columns and rearranges the columns.
 - Saves the transformed DataFrame as a CSV file in the specified directory.